aln136/House-Price-Prediction-XGBoost/README.md

    - Evaluated model using cross-validation.

 4. **Submission:**
-   - Generated predictions for the test dataset and exported results to `submission.csv`.
+   - Generated predictions for the test dataset and achieve a score of 0.15873